 Water Treatment Technology Program

-TRU's Water Treatment Technology programs are designed to address the educational requirements of entry- and advanced-level operators in the water treatment and distribution industry.
-Programs offer a progressive credential structure, where students can attain:
+TRU's water treatment technology programs are designed to address the educational requirements of entry level operators in the water treatment and distribution industry.
+Programs offer a self-paced credential structure, where students can attain:

-Program structure updated October 2019: Students currently in the program will be given transition time to complete the courses and program under the previous structure as applicable.
+Please note: Students admitted prior to 2022 in the program will be given transition time to complete the courses and program under the previous structure if required or will be transitioned into the new program.
 Please contact your advisor to revise your program plan accordingly.

 Typical employment examples include: